HackingGate/iOS13-WiFi-Info/README.md

 # iOS13-WiFi-Info
-Fix CNCopyCurrentNetworkInfo() does NOT work on iOS13
+Fix CNCopyCurrentNetworkInfo() does NOT work in iOS13 and later

-## Get Wi-Fi SSID on iOS 12 or earlier
+## Get Wi-Fi SSID in iOS 12 and earlier

 [stackoverflow](https://stackoverflow.com/a/37856496/4063462)